maxpohlman/maxpohlman.github.io/birthday.md

 A suggested beer:guest ratio is 3:1 meaning a six pack for each pair of people in your car. **Unique/off the beaten path beers are highly encouraged**.
 Even if you see something that looks cool/funky but it isn't something you like (perhaps you're an IPA person but see a carrot cake stout), please bring it anyways since all the beer is going into the same pool to choose from.
 Your fellow guests will also likely praise you for your discovery!
+Please no beer hogging either - beer, especially brews with unique tastes, is ment to be enjoyed as a group, so please share all the awesome stuff you bring with others, and sample the brews that other people bring!

  The following are good places to find good beer, and most of them do mix-a-six (which are also highly encouraged):

 * [Bottles, Providence](http://bottlesfinewine.com/)